teracow/googliser/README.md

 - The failures percentage shown after download is the number of failed downloads as a percentage of the total number of image downloads attempted - this includes successful downloads. e.g. 25 images downloaded OK with 8 download failures yields a total of 33 downloads attempted.
 And 8 / 33 = **24%**.

-- The final search results count is determined by adding together the number of images required (default is 32) with the number of allowable failures (default is 64).
+- The final search results count is determined by adding together the number of images required (default is 16) with the number of allowable failures (default is 32).
 Search results initially download in groups of 100.
-So, for the defaults shown, the script downloads the first two groups totalling 200.
-Then trims it so only the first 96 results remain.
+So, for the defaults shown, the script downloads the first group of 100.
+Then trims it so only the first 48 results remain.
 Then downloads these as images.
 Results can be shorter though depending on other factors such as URLs returned with invalid names, Google not sending many results from the requested search, etc...
 The URL results list is only trimmed after dealing with these issues.
 The count can also change between searches as Google don't always return the same results - even for identical searches.

 - Only the first image of a multi-image file (like an animated **GIF**) will be used for its gallery image.